 Avoiding a blood infection is the biggest concern, but it normally is only a risk when local infections are left alone and not treated.
 An infection itself is not likely to occur if the PICC line is kept clean and dry.
 A thrombosis from a blood clot can also lead to infection.

 Health practitioners today have a lot of experience with PICC line insertion and have protocols in place to minimize the risk of infection, which includes proper hand hygiene, the use of disinfectants on the skin prior to insertion, and various sterile barriers.
-The next is regular and proper evaluation of the PICC line during your visits, and maintaining the cleanliness of the dressing.
+The next is regular and proper evaluation of the catheter during your visits, and maintaining the cleanliness of the dressing.

 what you can do